Conscientious corporal from Hawaii. MACO who joined Enterprise for a crusade into the Delphic Expanse. Feared getting lost. Likes fast motorcycles.

 Skills: • Computer Skill • Physics • Stellar Cartography • Biology • Your other MACOs here are attributes all +1.

 Rule hint for this card

 If you play OTF this card replaces the backward compatible 2E card Hideaki Chang, Conscientious Corporal from These are the Voyages - ST1E compatible (the 2E card is no longer valide in OTF).

-This Card-Review was written by Kaufman and was published first on "The Continuing Committee (trekcc.org)" at Mar 30th, 2017.
+This Card-Review article was written by Kaufman and was published first on "The Continuing Committee (trekcc.org)" at Mar 29th, 2017.

 Let’s talk about the genius of Dan Hamman for a second.
 Gifted designer doesn’t come even close to describing him.
 You can catch a glimpse of his brilliance not only in Broken Bow, but in The Terran Empire as well.